AdobeDocs/experience-cloud.en/help/website-implementation/pages/launch-data-elements-rules.md

 ## Create a Rule

-Next we will use this data element in a simple rule.
-Rules are one of the most powerful features in Launch and allow you to specify what should happen when.
-When the criteria outlined in your rules are met, the rule triggers the extension, script, or HTML you identified.
+Next you will use this data element in a simple rule.
+Rules are one of the most powerful features in Launch and allow you to specify what should happen as the visitor interacts with your website.
+When the criteria outlined in your rules are met, the rule triggers the action you have specified.

-We are going to create a rule that outputs the Page Name data element value to the browser console.
+You are going to create a rule that outputs the Page Name data element value to the browser console.

 **To create a rule**